Individual & Business Property

 Raleigh NC 27602

 Property owners who are not eligible for an informal review, or those not satisfied with the results of their informal review, may formally appeal to the Board of Equalization and Review (BOE).
 This is a special board appointed by the County Commissioners and consists of Wake County residents with knowledge of local real estate values.
-The formal appeal process is for property owners not satisfied with the results of an informal review or who were not eligible for the informal review as there was no change in the county's appraised value from the previous billing.
 Please note that changes in market or economic conditions occurring after the effective date of the last reappraisal, which was January 1, 2016, cannot be lawfully considered when reviewing the appraised value for adjustment.